Trump National Doral Resort Miami Reportedly In Financial Decline Amid G7 Summit Announcement

 — David Fahrenthold (@Fahrenthold) October 17, 2019

-Specifically, at the Doral facility where the G7 will reportedly host world leaders from France, Japan, Canada, Italy, the United Kingdom, and Germany, health inspectors recommend in 2015 that the kitchen at the facility be temporarily shut down to deal with the various health code violations.
-The facility that will next year host the G7 summit was found to be one of the worst facilities, with some 524 health code violations observed between 2013 and 2018, per The Daily Beast.
+Specifically, at the Doral facility where the G7 will host world leaders from France, Japan, Canada, Italy, the United Kingdom, and Germany, health inspectors reportedly recommended in 2015 that the kitchen at the facility be temporarily shut down to deal with the various health code violations.
+The facility was supposedly found to be one of the worst, with some 524 health code violations observed between 2013 and 2018, per The Daily Beast.

-In 2015, health code inspectors found around 25 live roaches in the kitchen in areas nearby to where food was prepared.
-The inspectors at the time also found living, flying insets in the kitchen and dishwasher room, per The Daily Beast.
+In 2015, health code inspectors found around 25 live roaches in the kitchen in areas near where food was prepared.
+The inspectors at the time also found living, flying insects in the kitchen and dishwasher room, per The Daily Beast.
 While the issues were reportedly resolved following a subsequent inspection and an $800 fine, inspectors once again found dozens of flies near a coffee station the following year.

-As The Inquisitr reported, the decision to hold next year’s summit at the Trump-owned property was announced by acting White House Chief of Staff Mick Mulvaney on Thursday amid the president’s repeated claims that his 2020 rival, former Vice President Joe Biden and his son, Hunter, used the elder Biden’s role as Vice President for his son’s financial gain.
+As The Inquisitr reported, the decision to hold next year’s summit at the Trump-owned property was announced by acting White House Chief of Staff Mick Mulvaney on Thursday.
+This announcement came amid the president’s repeated claims that his political rival, former Vice President Joe Biden, and his son, Hunter, used the elder Biden’s role as vice president for his son’s financial gain.

-The allegations the president has leveled against the Biden’s relate to the current impeachment inquiry he faces from the House, who opened it in September following a whistleblower complaint that alleged the president asked Ukraine to investigate allegations into Vice President Biden and his son.
+The allegations the president has leveled against the Bidens relate to the current impeachment inquiry he faces from the House.
+The inquiry was opened in September following a whistleblower complaint that alleged the president asked Ukraine to investigate allegations into Vice President Biden and his son.
 The president, who has denied any wrongdoing, has since publicly called on both Ukraine and China to investigate the Bidens.

 Delivered To Your INBOX